ndrewgallup/pilot-back-end/README.md

 cd <name-of-your-app-here>-back-end
 ```

-Once you are in the project directory:
+Once you are in the project directory do this:

 ```bash
 rm -rf .git